South Carolina Defective Products Lawyers

 Defective Products Attorneys in South Carolina

-Sometimes, injuries and/or damages occur as a result of a defective product, device, drug, food, or toy.
-If this has happened to you or someone in your family, you may have a defective product claim against the product manufacturer or distributor.ย Every year, thousands of consumers sustain serious injuries from defective products of all kinds.
-Many of these injuries could have been avoided if the manufacturers or distributors of these products took additional steps to ensure consumer safety.
-Defective products that commonly cause injuries include medical devices, pharmaceuticals, and other defective products such as toys, tools, cars and automotive parts.
+Sometimes, injuries and/or damages occur due to a defective product, device, drug, food, or toy.
+If this happens to you or someone in your family, you may have a defective product claim against the manufacturer or distributor.
+Every year, thousands of consumers sustain serious injuries from defective products of all kinds.
+Many of these injuries could have been avoided if the manufacturers or distributors of these products had taken additional steps to ensure consumer safety.
+Defective products that commonly cause injuries include medical devices, pharmaceuticals, and other defective products such as toys, tools, cars, and automotive parts.

 Examples of South Carolina Defective Products

-One of the most devastating areas of defective and dangerous products involves toys because children can be seriously and unexpectedly harmed by something intended to bring them joy.ย According to a report by the Consumer Product Safety Commission, approximately 166,200 children under the age of 15 were treated in the emergency room for toy-related injuries in 2018.
-Of those, many thousands resulted in hospitalization and dozens resulted in fatalities.
+One of the most devastating areas of defective and dangerous products involves toys because children can be seriously and unexpectedly harmed by something intended to bring them joy.
+According to a report by the Consumer Product Safety Commission, approximately 166,200 children under 15 were treated in the emergency room for toy-related injuries in 2018.
+Of those, many thousands resulted in hospitalization, and dozens resulted in fatalities.

 • Toys that contain small pieces which can pose a choking hazard

-• Toys that contain long strings or rope and may pose a strangulation hazard
+• Toys that contain long strings or rope may pose a strangulation hazard

-During the coronavirus pandemic of 2020, children actually experienced more injuries due to defective and dangerous products.ย Injuries caused by skateboards, hoverboards, and scooters were sharply up in the summer of 2020.ย There was also a rise in injuries caused by household chemicals such as cleaners and detergents, and even contaminated soap.
+During the coronavirus pandemic of 2020, children experienced more injuries due to defective and dangerous products.
+Injuries caused by skateboards, hoverboards, and scooters increased sharply in the summer of 2020.
+There was also a rise in injuries caused by household chemicals such as cleaners, detergents, and even contaminated soap.

-Many people every year are injured by pharmaceutical drugs.
+Many people are injured by pharmaceutical drugs every year.
 Some of these drugs are heavily marketed and are proving to cause serious long-term adverse health effects.
-One of the most difficult aspects of medical product liability cases is receiving some degree of cooperation from the doctor who understands he may be facing a potential medical malpractice lawsuit.
-Even if the doctor has no potential liability, he may not want to cooperate in any type of litigation.
+One of the most difficult aspects of medical product liability cases is receiving some degree of cooperation from the doctor, who understands he may face a potential medical malpractice lawsuit.
+Even if the doctor has no potential liability, he may not want to cooperate in litigation.

-Defective products should never make it into the hands of any consumer.
+Defective products should never be put into the hands of any consumer.
 When product manufacturers negligently or intentionally ignore defects, consumers can suffer injuries such as burns, broken bones, electrocution, amputations, lacerations, and wrongful death.
-Every year, manufacturers and distributors sell millions of defective tools, toys, appliances, vehicles and other items to the public.
+Manufacturers and distributors sell millions of defective tools, toys, appliances, vehicles, and other items to the public every year.
 These potentially hazardous items can sometimes cause catastrophic injuries, giving victims the right to file civil lawsuits in pursuit of monetary damages.

 Another area to consider outside the consumer realm are defective products in the workplace.
 Injured employees are often limited to workers compensation claims against the employer.
-However, there are additional claims which can be made against manufacturers and distributors of industrial tools and machinery.
+However, there are additional claims that can be made against manufacturers and distributors of industrial tools and machinery.
 Poorly designed industrial machinery can lead to devastating injuries to employees who are just doing their jobs and do not fully appreciate the potential dangers.
-Within seconds, a worker can sustain a head injury, lose a limb or suffer fatal injuries.ย
+Within seconds, a worker can sustain a head injury, lose a limb, or suffer fatal injuries.

 Here are some of the most common workplace hazards: